paradajz/website/_posts/2014-07-03-announcing-opendeck-platform.md

 layout: post
 title: "Announcing OpenDeck platform"
 date: "2014-07-03"
-categories:
-  - "development"
-  - "programming"
 tags:
-  - "midi"
+  - "announce"
   - "opendeck"
-image: "post_default_header.jpg"
+  - "programming"
 comments: true
 ---

 In the last few days, I've finally put all of my ideas into one, coherent project called OpenDeck.
 For those of you who don't already know, [OpenDeck](https://www.youtube.com/watch?v=aMAuzVOpdlI) [started](https://www.youtube.com/watch?v=ChQUkpFITrs) as my vision of open source MIDI controller.
 I didn't mean open source as just the code - it was a complete open hardware project, with vector design, electronic circuit, PCB schematic and last, but not least, the code itself freely available on my [GitHub](https://github.com/shanteacontrols/) account.
 Eventually, OpenDeck source code got transformed into a helper library, which I happily use (it's the base of Anandamidi and Tannin, two controllers I've built).
 I've spent few years tweaking it until I finally got super-stable code, so that when I build controllers, and something doesn't really work, I am sure it's not the code, but something hardware-related.
 Therefore, OpenDeck as a platform is really the only logical next step.
 What the hell am I talking about?
 Let's see.

 ## OpenDeck backend